Preferences¶

 Note that this feature is currently only supported on Android.
 Feel free to open an issue if you want it on other platforms.

-approach described above has several advantages, one of
+The object approach described above has several advantages, one of

 the most significant being ease of use anywhere in your app, but that